 # zdb -C tank | grep ashift # ashift: 12

 Hope it helps

-#4 Updated by Eric Schultz about 3 years ago
+#4 Updated by Eric Schultz over 3 years ago

 I have the same issue as Jose, drives connected through lsi controller showing as 512-byte sectors.